-- 49. The assessment of the human pharmacological impact consisted of evaluating Δ^8 -THC consumption case studies, reports of acute intoxication in children and clinical studies.
-Adverse effects reported from these studies consisted of bradypnea, lethargy and unresponsiveness in children, however the products consumed were generally unregulated Δ^8 -THC product (sweets).
-These results were seen in children who tested positive for THC in urine. - 50.
-Data reported to the US Drug Administration Adverse Event Reporting System (FAERS) on incidents in people consuming suspected Δ^8 -THC products was compiled and evaluated by Simon et al., 2023.
-From the 1st of January to 30 th of June 2021, 183 intoxication reports were filed with 22 fatal death and an additional 109 cases classified as serious.
-Of the adverse effects reported, the majority related to respiratory issues: Dyspnoea (18%) and Respiratory disorders (9%) and the profile of the adverse effect differed to those of Δ^9 -THC.
+49. The assessment of the human pharmacological impact consisted of evaluating $\Delta^8$ -THC consumption case studies, reports of acute intoxication in children and clinical studies.
+Adverse effects reported from these studies consisted of bradypnea, lethargy and unresponsiveness in children, however the products

+This does not represent the views of the Committee and should not be cited. consumed were generally unregulated $\Delta^8$ -THC product (sweets).
+These results were seen in children who tested positive for THC in urine.

+- 50. Data reported to the US Drug Administration Adverse Event Reporting System (FAERS) on incidents in people consuming suspected $\Delta^8$ -THC products was compiled and evaluated by Simon et al., 2023.
+From the 1st of January to 30th of June 2021, 183 intoxication reports were filed with 22 fatal death and an additional 109 cases classified as serious.
+Of the adverse effects reported, the majority related to respiratory issues: Dyspnoea (18%) and Respiratory disorders (9%) and the profile of the adverse effect differed to those of $\Delta^9$ -THC.
 Exposure routes were not specified (Simon et al., 2023). - 51.
-A study by Burgess et al. (2024) analysed 5,022 cannabinoid-related intoxication cases reported to U.S. poison centres between January 2021 and December 2022, with Δ^8 -THC accounting for 98.1% of these cases.
+A study by Burgess et al. (2024) analysed 5,022 cannabinoid-related intoxication cases reported to U.S. poison centres between January 2021 and December 2022, with $\Delta^8$ -THC accounting for 98.1% of these cases.
 Most exposures were through ingestion (94.2%), and the leading reasons were unintentional use (40.2%) and abuse (33.1%).
-Among single-substance Δ^8 -THC exposures, the most frequent clinical effects included mild CNS depression (25.0%), tachycardia (23.2%), agitation (15.8%), and neurological symptoms (14.3%).
+Among single-substance $\Delta^8$ -THC exposures, the most frequent clinical effects included mild CNS depression (25.0%), tachycardia (23.2%), agitation (15.8%), and neurological symptoms (14.3%).
 Less common effects included confusion (7.6%), hallucinations/delusions (4.1%), and tremor (4.0%).
 The authors highlighted limitations in National Poison Data System coding, which may have missed multi-cannabinoid exposures due to product variability, and noted that vaping products were involved in 3.1% of cases, though misclassification of exposure routes could not be ruled out. - 52.
 The CONTAM Panel noted that findings from Simon et al. (2023) and Burgess et al. (2024) are limited in applicability to food products due to the lack of exposure dose data and inclusion of inhalation routes.
-Additionally, studies involving mixed cannabinoid exposures or insufficient dosing information (Jo et
+Additionally, studies involving mixed cannabinoid exposures or insufficient dosing information (Jo et al., 2021; Reid & Banerji, 2021; Miller et al., 2023; Denton et al., 2024; Raghunatha et al., 2024) were excluded from consideration.